crosschain-alliance/delegate/README.md

 ### Prerequisites
 - Node.js (for UI & Relayer)
 - Rust & Cargo (for smart contracts)
+- Acurast CLI (only in case of Acurast usage)
 - Docker (optional, for deployment)

 ### Installation